 Attorney Amber Spurlock, a former jag officer and federal prosecutor, has a keen insight into how the United States’ Attorney’s Office prepare to prosecute federal defendants, and how to prepare formidable defense strategies fit for execution during trial.
 This gives the law offices of tad Nelson and Associates an edge; an edge that our clients can benefit from.

 Experienced Criminal Trial Litigation Attorneys

 The criminal defense lawyers of the Law Offices of Tad Nelson & Associates are experienced in the court room and know how to successfully defend a person who has been accused, not convicted, but accused of a criminal offense.
-Attorney Tad Nelson is Board-Certified as an expert criminal defense attorney by the Texas Board Of Legal Specialization solidifying his expertise as a criminal defense expert.
+Attorney Tad Nelson is Board-Certified in criminal law by the Texas Board Of Legal Specialization solidifying his competence as a criminal defense lawyer.